Physics 206 — Mechanics

 The grade for recitations is based on participation.
 See this page for more information.
 We strongly suggest you be an active learner and actively participate in the discussions of these smaller class-sized recitations.

-Pre-lectures 6%
+Prelectures 6%

-i>clickers 6%
+iClicker 6%

 A personal response system used for in-class participation and/or quizzes.
+Each instructor will have a slightly different policy described on the first day and in Canvas.

 Concept Quizzes 6%

 The concept quizzes are available to take in canvas.
 The quizzes can be taken as many times as desired and the highest score will be kept as a grade.
+These are meant to reinforce concepts that students have historically found challenging.
+Each time a quiz is taken, students will see similar but different questions.
+Students are encouraged to go slow, take their time and pay attention to detail.

 Resources available to you